Should academics guard against the spread of faulty science in the news and social media?

 Your take reminds me of Jimmy Wales's site before Wikipedia, Nupedia (http://bit.ly/19eio1o), and how it stands in contrast to Wikipedia itself.
 Nupedia relied strictly on scholarly peer-review for content compared to Wikipedia's "anyone-can-edit" philosophy.
 Therefore you had a kind of "priestly class" who determined what articles could be published to Nupedia.
 As a result material made it into the site very slowly.
 After a year only a dozen articles were published (Issacson, The Innovators).
 Wikipedia and it's "anyone-can-participate" ethos resulted in over 100k articles by March 2003 and at that point Wales shut down Nupedia and relegated it to the dustbin of history.

-Rob Walsh – about 9 years ago
+Rob Walsh – almost 10 years ago

 It is remarkable how quickly the conversation goes silent when the researchers and scholars control the number of microphones available.
 They, too, run out of intelligent things to say.

-Joseph Quinn – about 9 years ago
+Joseph Quinn – almost 10 years ago

 login to leave comment